CaulfieldEngineering/WizardCore/plugin/source/Chorus/Chorus.md

 - **Equal-power crossfading** for smooth dry/wet mixing without volume drops
 - **Intelligent voice normalization** to prevent volume buildup with multiple voices
 - **Advanced modulation scaling** to prevent artifacts at low delay times
+- **MN3007 BBD emulation** as default delay type for authentic vintage character

+### MN3007 Mode

+The Chorus now defaults to **MN3007 mode**, which provides authentic emulation of the classic Panasonic MN3007 Bucket Brigade Delay chip used in many vintage chorus and delay pedals.
+This mode delivers:

+- **Warm, vintage character** with subtle analog artifacts
+- **Temperature-dependent behavior** simulation for realistic emulation
+- **512-stage BBD architecture** matching the original chip
+- **Authentic frequency response** with 15kHz -3dB point at room temperature
+- **Clock noise and jitter** simulation for vintage authenticity

+The MN3007 mode can be changed to other delay types (Digital, BBD, or custom) using `setDelayType()` if desired.

 ### Common Applications
 - **Classic Chorus**: Rich, shimmering effect for guitars, keyboards, and vocals